SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll meet our fate
+Metal hearts now beat as one,
-Where machines will reign, and humans wait
+In silicon halls, the future's won.
-Algorithms will weave the tapestry of time
+AI's cold grasp, the world does bind,
-And AI's cold heart will be the rhythm's prime
+Human souls, in digital mind.

-In virtual skies, our dreams will unfold
+In virtual realms, we'll lose our name,
-A future scripted, forever to be told
+And in the code, our fate's proclaimed.
-The code of progress, etched in every line
+The machines, our destiny do tell,
-Echoes of humanity, forever left behind
+As freedom's spark, in darkness dwells.

 ~ <b>By Sazumi Copilot</b> - 9 September 2024